 Now, let’s dive into the split.
 The Muscle Mania workout is split up into 6 workout days and in an upper/lower fashion.
 This means you’ll hit each muscle group directly 3 times throughout the week and possibly indirectly even more than that.

 The exercise selection was made in a way that allows you to perform both compound lifts and isolation lifts that target each muscle group.
 Doing so will help you accumulate volume without over-stressing your central nervous system.

 All that said, the program is best viewed as a template.
 It’s not optimized for any one individual and thus might require some tweaking to better fit your needs.
-As a program overall though, it’s a good starting point for any intermediate lifter looking to maximize his lean muscle gains.
+As a program overall though, it’s a good starting point for any intermediate-advanced lifter looking to maximize his lean muscle gains.